Crime Victims Rights Board

 The Board has authority to review complaints filed by victims of crime alleging a violation of statutory or constitutional victims’ rights by a public official, employee or agency.
 The Board may issue private or public reprimands for violations, seek appropriate equitable relief on behalf of a victim (but it may not seek to reverse, appeal or modify a judgment of conviction); bring a civil action to assess a forfeiture of up to $1000 for an intentional violation; and it may issue reports and recommendations concerning the provision of victims’ rights and services.
 The Board may also refer cases involving an alleged violation by a judge to the Judicial Commission.

-The Board consists of five members serving 4-year terms
+The Board consists of five members who are appointed for 4-year terms

 |Appointee||Appointing Authority||Seat Held||Term Expires|